Sustainable Management of Construction and Demolition Materials

 - Trees, stumps, earth, and rock from clearing sites

 C&D materials constitute a significant waste stream in the United States.
 These various C&D materials can be diverted from disposal and managed into new productive uses.

-- 548 million tons of C&D debris were generated in the United States, in 2015—more than twice the amount of generated municipal solid waste.
+- 569 million tons of C&D debris were generated in the United States in 2017, which is more than twice the amount of generated municipal solid waste.

 - Demolition represents more than 90 percent of total C&D debris generation, while construction represents less than 10 percent.